Last Updated on March 7, 2022

 Explore Banff Avenue and Main Street in Canmore

-Main Street in Canmore is a little bit quieter, but don’t miss the vibrant shops of downtown.
+Main Street in Canmore is a little bit quieter, but don’t miss the vibrant shops downtown.
 You’ll find everything from locally-produced soaps and perfumes, to bookshops and jewelry stores.
+Make sure to stop by one of Canmore’s many delicious restaurants after your shopping session!

 Go to the wolfdog sanctuary